-Looked after children in St Mary's school have the right to expect the outcomes we want for every child.
-As part of its commitment to supporting looked after children St Mary's school will demonstrate the strongest commitment to helping every looked after child achieve the highest possible educational standards.
-The measures of our success in promoting the educational achievement of looked after children are:
+Children looked after in St Mary's school have the right to expect the outcomes we want for every child.
+As part of its commitment to supporting children looked after St Mary's school will demonstrate the strongest commitment to helping every looked after child achieve the highest possible educational standards.
+The measures of our success in promoting the educational achievement of children looked after are:

-- Looked after children at every age achieve educational outcomes comparable to their peers. - Planning and day-to-day processes throughout the school demonstrate robust procedures and a culture of proactive commitment to secure the highest educational outcomes for looked after children. - Looked after children themselves and staff are encouraged to have high expectations of looked after children. - There are opportunities for training, development and support for staff to ensure they understand the needs of looked after children.
+- Children looked after at every age achieve educational outcomes comparable to their peers. - Planning and day-to-day processes throughout the school demonstrate robust procedures and a culture of proactive commitment to secure the highest educational outcomes for children looked after. - Children looked after themselves and staff are encouraged to have high expectations of children looked after. - There are opportunities for training, development and support for staff to ensure they understand the needs of children looked after.

-Who are looked after children?
+Who are children looked after?

-The term Looked After Children has a specific legal meaning based on the Children Act 1989.
+The term children looked after has a specific legal meaning based on the Children Act 1989.
 A child is looked after by a local authority if he or she has been provided with accommodation for a continuous period of more than 24 hours, in the circumstances set out in sections 20 and 21 of the Children Act 1989, or is placed in the care of a local authority by virtue of an order made under part IV of the Act.